samuellucas21504/riotApiConsumer/riot-api-backend/README.md

 # Riot API Consumer

-This backend consists basically of a express server, with two controllers: match and summoner.
+This backend consists of a express server, with two controllers: match and summoner.

 Both controllers are used on the only endpoint of the site which is /:summonerName.